tencentyun/intlcloud-documents/product_new/通信产品中心/腾讯移动推送/SDK文档/Android SDK接入指南/华为通道接入_intl_en.md

 ## Operation Scenarios

 The Huawei push channel is a system-level push channel **officially provided by Huawei**.
-On a Huawei phone, push messages can be delivered through Huawei's system channel without opening the app.
+On a Huawei phone, push messages can be delivered through Huawei's system channel without opening the application.

 >
 >- Huawei Push can only receive push messages in a signed package environment.
->- The Mobile Push Service on the Huawei phone must be upgraded to 2.5.3 or above; otherwise, The Huawei channel registration will fail and the TPNS channel will be used.
+>- The Mobile Push Service on the Huawei phone must be upgraded to 2.5.3 or above; otherwise, the Huawei channel registration will fail and the TPNS channel will be used.
 >- The Huawei channel supports click callback (custom parameters required) and passthrough (custom parameters ignored but arrival unguaranteed) but not arrival callback.

 ## Directions